The Top 10 Tax Audit Triggers

 9. Adoption Tax Credit

-This credit is available when you adopt a child into your family, and it’s significant, up to $12,650 for those who qualified in 2012.
-My friend and fellow blogger Lynnette Khalfani-Cox uncovered a report to Congress showing that 69% of returns that claim this credit are audited.
-If you adopted a child last year or plan to this year, check out Form 8839 and be sure to have all required documentation on file.
-Don’t let the threat of an audit let you walk away from a nice tax refund.
+This credit is available when you adopt a child into your family, and it’s significant.
+If you adopted a child last year or plan to this year, check out Topic 607 and be sure to have all required documentation on file.

 Unfortunately, the exact numbers that might trip an audit are a secret the IRS keeps to itself.
 It’s safe to say that, while there’s nothing you can do to avoid being audited, good record keeping, honest income reporting, and reliable tax software like H&R Block’s will go a long way toward keeping the audit process as painless as possible.